lolloberga/Recommendation_System_KRED/README.md

 ```

 ### Dataset and Features
-The dataset explored by KRED is MIcrosoft News Dataset (MIND), a large-scale dataset collected by anonymized behavior logs of Microsoft News website.
+The dataset explored by KRED is Microsoft News Dataset (MIND), a large-scale dataset collected by anonymized behavior logs of the Microsoft News website.
 Constructed from the user click logs, MIND contains 1 million users and more than 160k English news articles;
-in addition, Microsoft has released a smaller version of the original dataset, by randomly sampling 50k users and their behavior logs.
+in addition, Microsoft has released a smaller version of the original dataset, by randomly sampling 50k users and their behavior logs (MINDsmall).

-After preprocessing the dataset with BERT, each Document Vector should be structured in:
+Each news consists of:
 - News ID
 - Category and Sub-Category
 - Title and a brief Abstract